Happy #NoPornovember, Fighters! This month, we’re all about highlighting how “Change Begins With One.”

 Their journey of getting involved with Fight the New Drug began 5 years ago, when they saw a Facebook post from a friend in a red “Porn Kills Love” tee.
 What started as a mutual interest in our posts on the social network grew into an active following of our blog and other social platforms for both Lynae and Carmel.
 Then, the conversations started—with their friends, parents, siblings, peers at school, and mentors.
 Anywhere they can talk about the issue, they do.

-Recently, they made huge waves in the Wisconsin community of La Crosse after the local university paid thousands of dollars to a porn performer to give a talk to students about sex education and porn, intended to help the campus celebrate their Free Speech Week.
+Not long ago, they made huge waves in the Wisconsin community of La Crosse after the local university paid thousands of dollars to a porn performer to give a talk to students about sex education and porn, intended to help the campus celebrate their Free Speech Week.

 In response, Lynae and Carmel posted on Facebook wearing their “Porn Kills Love” tees with fellow Fighter friends and talked about how porn harms the consumer, relationships, and society in general.
 The attention the post received and the wider conversations it sparked were unexpected, but amazing.
 The University President ended up personally reimbursing the university for the porn speaker fee, and had Fight the New Drug give a live presentation at the school because the twins’ social media post received so much attention.
 Just recently, as support has grown on campus, we even went back for a screening of our three-part documentary series, Brain, Heart, World.